arrugit/BSDSF23M016-OS-A01/REPORT.md

 This is an essential step for distributing production-ready software, especially for non-developers.

-📘 Feature-3: Creating and Using Static Library
+## **Feature-3: Creating and Using Static Library**

-🔹 Q1: Compare the Makefiles from Part 2 and Part 3.
-What are the key differences in the variables and rules that enable the creation of a static library?
+**1. Compare the Makefiles from Part 2 and Part 3.
+What are the key differences in the variables and rules that enable the creation of a static library?**

 Part 2 (multifile build):